PEPD

 Xaa-Pro dipeptidase, also known as prolidase, is an enzyme that in humans is encoded by the PEPD gene.
+Prolidase is an enzyme in humans that plays a crucial role in protein metabolism and collagen recycling through the catalysis of the rate-limiting step in these chemical reactions.
+This enzyme is coded by the gene PEPD (peptidase D), located on chromosome 19.
+Serum prolidase activity is also currently being explored as a biomarker for diseases.

 Function

 Xaa-Pro dipeptidase is a cytosolic dipeptidase that hydrolyzes dipeptides with proline or hydroxyproline at the carboxy terminus (but not Pro-Pro).
 It is important in collagen metabolism because of the high levels of imino acids.
 Mutations at the PEPD locus cause prolidase deficiency.
 This is characterised by Iminodipeptidurea, skin ulcers, mental retardation and recurrent infections.

+Serum prolidase falls into the category of proteases, specifically exopeptidases.
+These EC numbers range from 3.4.11 to 3.4.19.

 Structure

 Prolidases fall under a subclass of metallopeptidases that involve binuclear active site metal clusters.
 This metal cluster facilitates catalysis by serving as a substrate binding site, activating nucleophiles, and stabilizing the transition state.
-Furthermore, prolidases are classified under a smaller family called “pita-bread” enzymes, which cleave amido-, imido-, and amidino- containing bonds.
-The “pita-bread” fold, containing a metal center flanked by two well-defined substrate binding pockets enabled prolidase to specifically cleave between any non-proline amino acid and proline.
+Furthermore, prolidases are classified under a smaller family called "pita-bread" enzymes, which cleave amido-, imido-, and amidino- containing bonds.
+The "pita-bread" fold, containing a metal center flanked by two well-defined substrate binding pockets enabled prolidase to specifically cleave between any non-proline amino acid and proline.

+Pfprol

 The first ever solved structure of prolidase came from the hyperthermophilic archaeon Pyrococcus furiosus (Pfprol).
 This dimer has a crystal structure shows two approximately symmetrical monomers that both have an N-terminal domain, made up of a six-stranded mixed β-sheet flanked by five α-helices, a helical linker, and C-terminal domain, consisting of a mixed six-stranded β-sheet flanked by four α-helices.
-The curved β-sheet of Domain II has a “pita-bread” fold.
+The curved β-sheet of Domain II has a "pita-bread" fold.
 The active site lies on the inner surface of the β-sheet of Domain II, with a notable dinuclear Co cluster anchored by the side chains of two aspartate residues (Asp209 and Asp220), two glutamate residues (Glu313 and Glu327), and a histidine residue (His284).
 Carboxylate groups of aspartate and glutamine residues serve as bridges between the two Co atoms.
 In the crystallization process, the Co atoms are replaced with Zn, which hinders enzymatic activity.

-Unlike Pfprol, the structure of the human variant remains poorly understood.
 Sequence homology between human and Pfprol yield only 25% identity and 43% similarity.
-The two available structures of human prolidase available on the Protein Data Bank are homodimers contain either Na or Mn, which bind to similar amino acids as those in Pfprol: Glu412 (Glu313 in Pfprol), binds to the first ion, Asp276 (Asp209 in Pfprol) binds to the second ion, and Asp287 and Glu452 bind to both (Asp220 and Glu327 in Pfprol).